yshmarov/yshmarov.github.io/_posts/2024-02-07-build-a-calendar-from-zero.md

   # if month starts on Monday => 0
   # if month starts on Wed => 2
   def month_offset(date)
+    # you might want to update this based on your first day of the week (Sun/Mon)
     date.beginning_of_month.wday - 1
   end